brantstuns/create-brant-app/README.md

 ```
 ---

-#### Create-nice-app spins up a very simple little webapp, great for throwing together quick working ideas or starting new projects from scratch.
+#### Create-nice-app spins up a very simple little app, great for throwing together quick working ideas or starting new projects from scratch.
 It is designed to work well out of the box and take care of all tedious boilerplate.
-It's really easy to swap pieces out so this serves as a really nice modern fullstack Javascript boilerplate generator.
+It's really easy to swap pieces out so this serves as a really nice, modern, fullstack Javascript boilerplate generator.

 ### What you're getting:
 Frontend:
-- React 15.5+
+- React 16
 - SCSS
 - React Router 4